 Goals can always be broken down into smaller and smaller parts.
 There are primary goals, which are the major and most important goals in your life, and there are sub goals, which are the goals that are created when the main goals are broken down.
 Sub goals are found within the primary goals and are typically smaller and more manageable.

 Breaking down your goals is an essential part of goal achievement.
 It is much harder to believe that you can achieve large goals than it is to believe that you can achieve smaller, more incremental goals.
 Using the marathon example from before, imagine that you want to run a marathon in three hours, but you can barely run a mile.The goal of running a marathon may seem to provide an insurmountable challenge, which is why you start with a one-mile run, followed by a two-mile run, and so forth.

-It is always best to focus on as few goals as possible at a time.
+It is always best to focus on as few goals and objectives as possible at a time.
 The fewer goals you have in front of you, the more energy and attention you can give to achieving each one.
 It is preferable that you focus on no more than three goals at a time so that you can get results faster and avoid burnout.
 The key to living the life of your dreams and being a highly successful person is to never stop.When you’re getting ready to finish up with one goal, prepare to start on the next.
 Keep moving, and keep building upon your goals.
 You should always be in pursuit of at least one goal in life.